DSLituiev/dslituiev.github.io/_posts/2022-05-15-diffusion.markdown

 Note that solving reverse diffusion without noise is not interesting or useful as we are interested in diversity of image generations.
 This problem is known from literature on joint image denoising and optics correction, which arises for instance in microscopy.

-In general, ill-posedness means one or more of the following task properties:
+In general, by definition an ill-posed task is such that has one or more of the following nasty properties:
 - the task has no solution
 - the task has multiple solutions
 - the solution is highly sensitive to the initial conditions (i.e. input)